jamesdeal89/ARmagazines/README.md

 ~~~

 In laymans terms this notation means that this is a part of the CV library which has a VideoCapture method.
 This can take two parameters:
 The index which is an integer and your 'api preference' which is also an integer.
-The documentation page further elaborates to say that passing in
-a value of '0' will capture from to the systems default video device; typically the webcam.
+The documentation page further elaborates to say that passing in a value of '0' will capture from to the systems default video device; typically the webcam.

 #### OpenCV Documentation - Homography Algorithms:
 Source: https://docs.opencv.org/3.4/d9/dab/tutorial_homography.html

 #### OpenCV Documentation - Bitwise Operators:
 Source: https://docs.opencv.org/4.x/d0/d86/tutorial_py_image_arithmetics.html

+#### OpenCV Documentation - Perspective Warp:

+#### OpenCV Documentation - Aruco Markers:

+#### PyTesseract - Optical Character Recognition:

+####

 ## Documented Design: